CsabaDu/CsabaDu.DynamicTestData/README.md

 # CsabaDu.DynamicTestData

-Lightweight and easy-to-use data types for dynamic data driven tests in MSTest, NUnit or xUnit framework.
+Lightweight and easy-to-use `record` types to store and proceed parameters for dynamic data driven tests in MSTest, NUnit or xUnit framework, and an extendable abstract `DynamicDataSource` base class with fully implemented methods to create specific object array enumerations.

 ## Table of Contents
 - [Description](#description)